MrLogEN/hangman/README.md

 # Run the client
 java -jar client/target/client-version.jar
 ```
-> ⚠️ Note that the server must be started before the client, otherwise the client has nothing to connect to.
+> Warning: The server must be started before the client, otherwise the client has nothing to connect to.

 ## Development
 We enforce certain styling rules using PMD and Checkstyle.